d-goro/cv/README.md

 ___Responsibilities___: Working as a backend developer on Spotlight Cloud product.

+Responsible for product security implementation including API protection with authentication and authorization mechanism, automatic (as part of CI/CD) vulnerability test with Veracode and malware protection.

 Was responsible for project
 transfer to .NET Core.

-Refactored and improved team CI/CD system using Jenkins, PowerShell and Apache Ant which led to significant increase of Azure deployment speed and removal redundant code.
+Created common CI/CD system for team’s microservices using Jenkins and PowerShell, which led to a significant increase of Azure deployment speed and removal redundant code.

 Implemented from scratch quality test system using Python, Azure and PostgreSQL and so decreased test time from whole day to 30 min.